 - Organizing volunteers to help with daily life

 - Providing in-kind donations

 Join the Network

-We’re expecting many new neighbors in the coming weeks and months as part of the historic nationwide effort to resettle over 50,000 evacuees from Afghanistan.
+Over the past year, NICE has welcome over 500 refugees to Nashville.
+Each month, we are welcoming more of our new neighbors through the US government’s official refugee resettlement program.
 During this critical time, we’re leaning on the Nashville community to ensure our new neighbors have access to the entire network of services and support they need to become economically self-sufficient and successfully transition into life in the United States.